ctsrc/repotools/repotools/README.md

 Read on below to see what they mean and what arguments they take, or [skip straight to installation](#installation) if you are feeling too impatient.
-(But do go back and read how to use them afterwards if you do go ahead and install them right away.)
+(But do go back and read how to use them afterwards if you end up installing them right away.)

 ## Usage